miss1/bounty_romance/README.md

 * Select image, cropped and upload it to firebase - finished
 * Display map and update location - finished
 * test: over 45% code coverage - finished

+# Group Project Completed
+* Matching with other users
+* Chat feature